 While the earthquake itself is not responsible for this, secondary effects which occur after the quake do.
 In most cases, this leads to collapse of buildings, triggering of fires and volcanoes among other man made disasters.
 Some of the quakes that went down history books as worst natural disasters include the Indian Ocean quake which is the third strongest world wide.

 It had a magnitude of 9.1-9.3.
 It is known to have triggered one of the most major tsunamis which claimed the lives of more than 229,000.
 The most recent one has to be the 2011 Tohuku quake and this one recorded a magnitude of 9.0.
 The death tool in this case is recorded to be more than 13,000 and to date more than 12,000 people are still recorded as missing.
 Other quakes worth noting include the java earthquake in 2006, the Chile quake in 2010.
 The last one was accompanied by tsunami that claimed more than 550 lives.
-Large buildings like land based casinos were reported to have been torn down like they were made of paper, as one online casino directory site reports.
+Large buildings like land based casinos were reported to have been torn down like they were made of paper, as one casino news site reports.